dotnet/machinelearning-samples/samples/csharp/getting-started/BinaryClassification_UrlClassification/README.md

   - -1 corresponds to Benign URL
 * Remaining columns are features which are arranged in [sparse matrix](https://en.wikipedia.org/wiki/Sparse_matrix) format.

---Citation for this dataset is available at [DataSets-Citation](./HeartDiseaseDetection/Data/DATASETS-CITATION.txt)

 ## Problem
 This problem is to classify whether a URL is malicious or not.
 To solve this problem, we will build an ML model by using  one of the Binary Classification algorithms i.e FieldAwareFactorizationMachine.